Connect with others who understand.

 Approximately one-third of autistic people have intellectual disabilities, while others have average or significantly above-average intellectual abilities.

-Cognitive patterns that display rigid or literal thinking are common in people with autism.
-Children with ASD may lack awareness or fear of danger.
+Cognitive (thinking) patterns that display rigid or literal thinking are common in people with autism.
+Children with autism may lack awareness of or fear of danger.
 Others may interpret people with autism as lacking in “common sense.”

-Sleep issues are extremely common in people with autism, perhaps as high as 80 percent.
-People with ASD may have trouble getting to sleep, wake up repeatedly during the night, or wake very early in the morning.
-Autism symptoms such as anxiety or gastrointestinal discomfort may contribute to sleep difficulties.
-Side effects of medications can also make it hard to sleep.
-Insufficient sleep can exacerbate learning difficulties, hyperactivity, and problematic behavior.
+Sleep issues are extremely common in people with autism.
+It’s estimated that between 50 percent and 80 percent of autistic people have sleep problems.
+People with autism may have trouble getting to sleep, wake up repeatedly during the night, or wake very early in the morning.

-Approximately 45 percent of children with ASD experience gastrointestinal (GI) problems such as recurring diarrhea, constipation, and abdominal pain.
-There is some evidence that the makeup of intestinal bacteria may differ between people who have autism and people who do not.
-It is also noteworthy that 36 percent of children with ASD have food allergies, while only between 5 and 8 percent of children without autism do.
-More research is needed to determine the relationship between autism and GI issues.
+There is some evidence that the makeup of intestinal bacteria may differ between people who have autism and people who don’t.
+Differences in intestinal bacteria could influence digestive problems.
+More research is needed to determine the relationship between autism and gastrointestinal issues.

 Pica